donkeykang316/42_webserv/README.md

  - disable /www loction from the config file cause segmentfault
  - disable allow method post does not work (fixed)
  - multi server not working (fixed)
- - multi service config with the same port shouldnt work but work in our case